-Does it cover the frequency range of the most common radiation sources?
+Does the meter cover the frequency range of the most common radiation sources?

-Does it measure even low radiation values so that you can compare them to even the lowest recommend safety limits?
+Does the meter measure even low radiation values so that you can compare them to even the lowest recommend safety limits?

-Does it measure high enough values so that you can record the radiation from the majority of the high radiation sources?
+Does the meter measure high enough values so that you can record the radiation from the majority of the high radiation sources?

-Does it offer the basic features needed to perform an EMF measurement?
+Does the meter offer the basic features needed to perform an EMF measurement?

 Does it offer the same features but with a lower price than other similar meters?

-Is it simple to use, without confusing lights, buttons and directions of use?
+Is it simple to use, without confusing lights and buttons?

-Does it help you find which radiation sources affect you or were their location is (by using audio signal, directional antenna etc)?
+Does it help you find which radiation sources affect you or where their location is (by using audio signal, directional antenna etc)?

-Does it come with at least a year of real and binding warranty, so that you can have it replaced or repaired if there is a problem?
+Does the meter come with at least one year of a real and binding warranty?
+This is to ensure that you can replaced or have the product repaired should there be an issue with it.

-Is it sold by trusted sellers with good customer service, that can ship the meters worldwide?
+Is the meter sold by trusted sellers that can ship worldwide and have good customer service?

 Unfortunately most meters in the market do not include one or all of the above basic features.
 All these above factors are analyzed in our high frequency meter, low frequency meter and radioactivity meter guides.
 Please read them carefully before you purchase!

-How can i measure radiation from cell towers, cordless phones, Wi-Fi modems, tablets, smartphones, baby monitors, microwave ovens etc.?
+How can radiation from cell towers, cordless phones, Wi-Fi modems, tablets, smartphones, baby monitors, microwave ovens etc. be measured?